-Last updated June 20th, 2023.
+Last updated June 22nd, 2024.

-Buying Philippines property is a bet on economic and demographic trends.
-Not only is the Philippines isn’t just Southeast Asia’s second most populous country with over 100 million people – it’s also among the region’s fastest growing.
+Not only is the Philippines being Southeast Asia’s second most populous country with over 100 million people – it’s also among the region’s fastest growing.

 Because of this, the nation will see its economic and political sway rise more than perhaps any of its neighbors.
 Investors are flocking to the Philippines to profit from its immense growth potential.

-Why should you buy real estate in the Philippines?
-First off, they enjoy a rare combination of skilled, English speaking labor and lower wages.
-Multinational firms are able to find English-speaking workers while spending less here than almost anywhere else on the planet.
+Why should you buy real estate in Philippines?
+First, they enjoy a rare combination of skilled, English-speaking labor and lower wages.

 Third, the Philippines is friendly toward foreign investment.
-This is not only true in the case of foreigners being able to legally own property in the Philippines, but also in terms of buying stocks, owning a business, and having the ability to get a long-term visa here.
+This is true not only in the case of foreigners being able to legally own property in the Philippines but also in terms of buying stocks, owning a business, and having the ability to get a long-term visa here.

 None of this necessarily means investing in Philippines property is a bad idea.
 A rising population by itself means that, in the future, there will almost inevitably be more real estate demand in prime locations.